-

 Ancestor Sketch of John Huber.
 He was born in Windlach, Switzerland in 1880, married Bertha Barbara Trümpi in 1905 in New Glarus, Wisconsin, had two children, and died in 1948 in James Township, Saginaw County, Wisconsin.
 Continue reading

-Posted in Darling, Huber, Ancestor Sketch, Ancestor Features
+Posted in Darling-Huber, Ancestor Sketch, Ancestor Features

-Tagged Michigan, Alabama, Wisconsin
+Tagged Michigan, Huber, Alabama, Wisconsin

 Leave a comment